The Holy Family Chapel

 Stations of the Cross

 Cast in bronze and mounted on crosses crafted from reclaimed oak, the Stations of the Cross line the walls of the chapel.
+Before coming to St. Edward, the bronze plates hung in Akron's St. Hedwig Church, which closed in 2009.
 The fourteen stations trace the final moments of Jesus’ life—from his condemnation to his burial—inviting reflection as they move the viewer through the space.

 Screenshot2026 01 28at4.38.52pm